digitalbricklayer/workbench/README.md

 * **No programming** - absolutely no programming.
 There are plenty of development environments available, there is no need to build yet another one here;
 * **Optimisation** - The user should be able to optimise the solution interactively.

-Many thanks to [Ashley Davies](http://www.codecapers.com.au) for writing [NetworkView: A WPF custom control for visualizing and editing networks, graphs and flow-charts](http://www.codeproject.com/Articles/182683/NetworkView-A-WPF-custom-control-for-visualizing-a) upon which the prototype of the model display is based.

-Thanks also to [David Hopkins](http://semlabs.co.uk/) for the edit icon used in the program.
-The original can be found [here](http://findicons.com/icon/180721/pencil_small?id=378530).

 ## Current State

 The image below is a picture of the model used to solve the n-queens problem produced by version 0.4.
 As you can see the application supports aggregate variables, expression and all different constraints and domains.